We believe that design just isn’t enough to gain the maximum impact on our clients’ customers. But why should 3 be your business’s favourite number?

 - X-Y-Z, but not W-X-Y-Z

 It’s because the number 3 (referring to Goldilocks) is not too little, not too much but just enough.
 You can find uses of this occurring online when trying to pick between different levels and options within products.
-See how many times you can spot the following example below next time you browse for something and have to make a decision between the options.
+See how many times you can spot the above example next time you browse for something and have to make a decision between the options.